Documentation

 The three result-level authority signals: domain score, page score, and spam score.

-Informational, commercial, transactional, navigational — what intent means and why it matters.
+Informational, commercial, transactional, navigational — what each search intent means, how to spot it from the SERP, and why getting it right matters.

 - Why "Keyword Difficulty" is misleading